-Any breaches of the RESPECT Charter in the playground must be recorded by the designated supervisory assistant (Mrs Sarah Campbell) who will report incidents to the class teacher.
+Any breaches of the RESPECT Charter in the playground must be recorded in the Incident Notebook by the Senior Supervisory Assistant who will report incidents to the class teacher.
+In compliance with GDPR this notebook must be stored in the school office outside of lunchtime hours.
 The teacher must investigate incidents fully and fairly giving all parties an unbiased hearing.